mdlerch/pynchclock/README.md

 - Write the job's timesheet history with `W`.
 - Import the job's history from a csv with `I`.
 - Return to the clock screen with `C`.
+- View a graphical display of the job's historic hours with `V`.
 - Quit the program with `Q`.